tv42/birpc/README.md

 ================================================================

 Go library for RPC where the endpoints are peers that can both call methods on the other party.
-This, in combination wit the included `wetsock` library, allows writing interactive web applications that get live notifications from the server, using JSON over WebSocket.
+This, in combination with the included `wetsock` library, allows writing interactive web applications that get live notifications from the server, using JSON over WebSocket.